 LOUIE BLUIE FESTIVAL PERFORMERS

-The festival seeks to highlight the great variety of music in East Tennessee – something Howard Armstrong not only appreciated but fully embraced.
+The festival seeks to highlight East Tennessee's great variety of music — something Howard Armstrong not only appreciated but fully embraced.
 He could often be heard singing German drinking songs in a bar right alongside jazz songs or old-time string music.
 We hope you will hear both music you know and love at this year’s festival and perhaps music that you’ve never heard before!
-Visit the Schedule page to see which band plays when.

 Louie Bluie Stage